Raflifauzanrauf/Shoeshi/README.md

-🥿 Shoeshi
+Shoeshi
-A stylish and modern React Native e-commerce app for browsing and buying shoes.
-Built with love and attention to design.
+Shoeshi is a stylish and modern e-commerce mobile app built with React Native.
+It offers a seamless shopping experience for browsing, viewing, and purchasing shoes with a clean and elegant interface.

-🛠️ Built With
+Tech Stack
-⚛️ React Native (TypeScript)
+• React Native (with TypeScript)

-🔀 React Navigation (Stack & Bottom Tabs)
+• React Navigation (Stack & Bottom Tabs)

-🎨 React Native Linear Gradient
+• React Native Linear Gradient

-🧱 Custom reusable components
+• Feather Icons

-📦 Feather Icons
+• Custom Components for modular UI